 - Before starting the engine "sniff" your bilges.
-Getting down on your hand and knees and using your nose is the best fuel/vapor detector. - Operate the bilge blower for AT LEAST FOUR MINUTES before starting an inboard or sterndrive engine.
-If you still smell fumes, try to locate the source and make repairs before starting the engine. - Make sure all passengers know where to find your fire extinguishers and how to operate them. - Before refueling, close all hatches, ports and other openings; shut off engines, motors, pumps and blowers; and DO NOT SMOKE.
+Getting down on your hand and knees and using your nose is the best fuel/vapor detector. - Make sure all passengers know where to find your fire extinguishers and how to operate them. - Before refueling, close all hatches, ports and other openings; shut off engines, motors, pumps and blowers; and DO NOT SMOKE.
 Fill all portable tanks on the dock. - After refueling, wipe up or wash off any excess or spilled fuel; open all hatches and ports; and let the boat air out.
 "Sniff" your bilges.
-Operate the bilge blower for AT LEAST FOUR MINUTES before starting an inboard or sterndrive engine. - On a boat with portable fuel tanks, make sure the vents can be closed and the tanks have a vapor-tight, leak-proof cap.
-The vent on a portable tank should be open when the motor is running.
-When the portable tank is not in use, the vent and the cap should be tightly closed.

 Important: Do not operate your boat until the source of a fuel leak is identified.
 Have a qualified service technician correct the condition.
-NEVER USE AN OPEN FLAME TO INSPECT FOR LEAKS.
+NEVER USE A MATCH TO INSPECT FOR LEAKS.